Bell’s palsy

 Yes it can feel tender both early on and later on too if synkinesis sets in (overactivity of some facial muscles and the resulting unwanted movements).

-Are there any exercises I can do to make my face recover quicker?
+Are there exercises I can do to make my face recover quicker?

 When your face is not working as it should, it is tempting to force the muscles back to work by doing facial exercises.